If you want to know how to make money with Alibaba and start your own online business then you’re in the right place:

 2. This is NOT a good product because it is too big!!

-- Play with the dates.
-Shipping is like airline tickets, prices change with days and seasons, so mess around with the dates of shipping.
+Play with the dates.
+Importing is like airline tickets, prices change with days and seasons, so mess around with the dates of shipping.

-Once you start ordering larger quantities and sending more money to your supplier you are going to want to start getting inspections done for your shipments.
+Once you start buying in bulk from china and sending more money to your supplier you are going to want to start getting inspections done for your shipments.

 However, it is well worth the cost because they will go through and tell you everything about your shipment and send you a very detailed report about the minor or major flaws that your shipment may or may not have.
 I personally like the following companies: